 As someone who grew up listening to Top 40 pop stations, female country artists were my main outlet to the country music world.
 Artists like Miranda Lambert, Carrie Underwood and Kacey Musgraves were some of my favorite country artists in general (regardless of their gender).
 Needless to say, I was shocked and confused about the facts announced on CMT.

 My sister proceeded to show me statistics posted by SongData and WOMAN Nashville in April 2019.
-The report, “Gender Representation on Country Format Radio: A Study of Published Reports from 2000-2018” by Jada E. Watson was not only in-depth and well researched, it gave an honest narrative of the problem to show how country radio has negatively affected female artists for decades.
+The report, “Gender Representation on Country Format Radio: A Study of Published Reports from 2000-2018” was not only in-depth and well researched, it gave an honest narrative of the problem to show how country radio has negatively affected female artists for decades.
 After reading the report, I wanted to spread awareness, and a class of 30 design students seemed like

 My design was inspired by old 1960s and ’70s LP covers and concert posters of country albums.
 I used duo-tone imagery and a retro slab-serif font style to acknowledge those roots.
 From there, I took my own concept and ran with it.
 The concept for my infographic centers around a looming radio tower which serves as the ‘base’ of my design.
 I then incorporated radio waves which would display the facts and statistics.